rust-lang/rustlings/exercises/structs/README.md

 ### Structs

-Rust has three struct types: a classic c struct, a tuple struct, and a unit struct.
+Rust has three struct types: a classic C struct, a tuple struct, and a unit struct.

 #### Book Sections